 - Install it horizontally inside the cabinet beneath your sink, placed as high up against the top edge as it will securely fit.

-Suddenly, you have entirely freed up the entire bottom floor of that cabinet to store bulk sponges, trash bags, or dish soap bottles.
+Suddenly, you have freed up the entire bottom floor of that cabinet to store bulk sponges, trash bags, or dish soap bottles.
 You doubled the storage space instantly for three dollars.

 Strategy 2: Magnetize the Knives